himanshuraimau/backend_projects/README.md

 This project is licensed under the MIT License.
 Feel free to use it for educational or personal purposes.

 Thank you for considering the Backend Projects repository!
-Happy coding!